carsonDB/frameflow/README.md

 # FrameFlow
-An audio/video stream processing library for **JavaScript** world, based on WebAssembly and FFmpeg (libav*).
+An audio/video **stream** processing library for **JavaScript** world, based on WebAssembly and FFmpeg (libav*).
+It directly uses low-level C API from libav* folders in FFmepg, wrapped with C++ and compiled as WebAssembly module.
+In other words, reimplements the I/O and control logic, to really fit into JavaScript world.

-It has three major advantages 👌:
+👌Thus, it has three major advantages:
 - Stream in/out, plug in as a pipeline.
-Thus, no video size limiation.
+Thus, no video size limiation, and stream processing.
 For example, we can download, process and upload at the same time.
 - Processing speed can be controlled either automatically or manually.
-For example, export video to a canvas like playing the video.
+For example, export a video to a canvas as playing a video.
 - Use JavaScript chainable style to build filter graphs, which is both easy and flexible.

 ⚠️ Note: current verison is at **prototype** stage.
 Only web browser examples are tested.
-Nodejs hasn't tested yet.
+Nodejs hasn't been tested yet.
 And almost everything is under optimization.
 You words will shape the future of FrameFlow.

 ## Simple demo